vapublicaccessproject/va-precinct-maps-2013/README.md

 # Virginia Precinct Level Maps 2013

 A map containing all election precincts in the state of Virginia as of November 2013.
-These maps were compiled by gathering individual map files from each locality in the state and compiling them together.
+This map was compiled by gathering individual map files from each locality in the state and compiling them together.
 Some localities did not have a digital version of their map, so VPAP had to generate these maps based on images of the locality's precinct boundaries.

-The map has been run through [mapshaper](http://www.mapshaper.org/) to simplify them and reduce their size for web display purposes.
+The map has been run through [mapshaper](http://www.mapshaper.org/) to simplify it and reduce its size for web display purposes.
 It is provided in both shapefile and GeoJSON format.

 ### Attributes